cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/TextFields.md

 # Text Fields
 Text fields require visible label text next to the field which must be set as the `.accessibilityLabel` of the `TextField`.
+Or provide visible labels using `LabeledContent` and then an `.accessibilityLabel` is not required.

 VoiceOver users must hear the label text spoken when focused on the text field.

 Don't use placeholder text which has insufficient contrast and disappears after the user enters a value.